dotnet/AspNetCore.Docs/aspnet/signalr/overview/performance/using-signalr-performance-counters-in-an-azure-web-role.md

     [!code-csharp[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample9.cs)]

 26. Since you're using Microsoft Azure, where diagnostics is started before the role starts, you add the performance counters dynamically.
 To do this, create a new folder in the **WebRole1** project called *SignalRHelper*.
-In this folder, create a new class called `SignalRDiagnosticHelper`.
-Open this new class and replace the contents with the following code:
+In this folder, create a new class file called `SignalRDiagnosticHelper.cs`.
+When Visual Studio opens the new class file, replace the contents with the following code:

     [!code-csharp[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample10.cs)]